Do you know the different types of nannies, and how to find the best fit for your family?

 Due to the fact that these candidates have British passports, they tend to command a higher salary.
 A British nanny salary will generally start at around £500net a week and go upwards of this depending on the package being offered.

 A maternity Nanny is a nanny who specialises in babies and toddlers.
-They may not exclusively work with these families, but their CVs will normally demonstrate a wide range of experience with this age range and they will also have additional qualifications such as breastfeeding support or baby massage.
+They may not exclusively work with these families.
+But their CVs will normally demonstrate a wide range of experience with this age range.
+And they will also have additional qualifications.
+This can be things such as breastfeeding support or baby massage.

-Families who have younger children will often prefer to hire a Maternity Nanny as it gives them a greater support and peace of mind that their children will be cared for by experts.
-Families with multiple babies such as twins or multiple children under a certain age also tend to opt for a Maternity Nanny as these women are experience and used to dealing with hectic situations!
-The experience level of Maternity Nannies also means the salary is higher and tends to start at £500 net or upwards depending on the package.
+Families who have younger children will often prefer to hire a Maternity Nanny.
+As it gives them greater support.
+And also peace of mind that their children will be cared for by experts.
+Families with multiple babies such as twins or multiple children under a certain age.
+They also tend to opt for a Maternity Nanny.
+As these women are experienced.
+And are used to deal with hectic situations!
+The experience level of Maternity Nannies also means the salary is higher.
+And tends to start at £500 net or upwards depending on the package.

-Be it for 1 day or 3 months, whatever the length of the short term role is you can pick from a wide range of qualifications and backgrounds to suit your specific family needs.
-Holiday Nannies vary considerably depending on the nature of the cover (travel involved etc), but typically it can start at around £350 net a week and go upwards of that.
+Be it for 1 day or 3 months, whatever the length of the short term role is.
+You can pick from a wide range of qualifications and backgrounds.
+To suit your specific family needs.
+Holiday Nannies vary considerably depending on the nature of the cover (travel involved etc).
+But typically it can start at around £350 net a week.
+And it can go upwards of that.

-No matter what type of Nanny you are looking for, we hope that the above detail has helped give some clarity to the different types of nannies so you can find the best fit for your family?
+Do you know understand more about the different types of nannies so you can find the best fit for your family?
 Polo & Tweed can help!
-If you are still feeling unsure or just want to have a chat about what nanny would suit your family, why not give us a buzz and talk to one of our lovely consultants.
+If you are still feeling unsure.
+Or just want to have a chat about what nanny would suit your family.
+Why not give us a buzz and talk to one of our lovely consultants.
 We are here and ready to help you, advise you.
 And find the nanny to fit in with your family!